-Transition to NRFit™ connectors for intrathecal and epidural procedures, and delivery of regional blocks
+Transition to NRFit™ Connectors for Intrathecal and Epidural Procedures, and Delivery of Regional Blocks

-A joint National Patient Safety Alert has been issued by the NHS England National Patient Safety Team, Association of Anaesthetists, Royal College of Anaesthetists and the Safe Anaesthesia Liaison Group, instructing all relevant NHS funded providers to transition to NRFit™ connectors for intrathecal and epidural procedures, and delivery of regional blocks.
-Transition should be completed by 31 January 2025.
+This is an alert update, issued by the NHS England National Patient Safety Team and co-badged by the Association of Anaesthetists, Royal College of Anaesthetists, and the Safe Anaesthesia Liaison Group.
+It instructs all relevant NHS-funded providers to transition to NRFit™ connectors for all intrathecal and epidural procedures, and the delivery of regional blocks.
+The original alert was published here on 30 January 2024.

-About this Alert
+About this alert

-See our Useful Links section for the full alert on NHS England’s website..
+See our Useful Links section for the full alert on NHS England’s website.

 About National Patient Safety Alerts